 A person should receive medical care if they experience:

 Headaches and migraine can affect anyone at any age.
-Still, migraine is more likely to occur:
+Still, migraine is

 - in females

 - between the ages of 18 and 44 years

 - in people with a family history of the condition

 According to one study, 13% of people with migraine said that the weather influenced episodes, but the researchers noted that this figure may actually be much higher.

 Many people report that they are more likely to have a headache or migraine episode during certain weather changes and conditions, as well as during changes in altitude.

 While little research supports these associations, some experts believe that changes in pressure lead to the pain and other symptoms by affecting the sinuses and other cavities in the head,